BolognaBiocomp/coconat/README.md

 ## Run CoCoNat

-To run the program use the run_coconat_docker.py script, providing a FASTA file an output file, and the path were ESM and ProtT5 pLMs are stored, as follows:
+To run the program use the run_coconat_docker.py script inside the CoCoNat root directory, providing a FASTA file an output file, and the path where ESM and ProtT5 pLMs are stored, as follows:

 ```
 cd coconat